FREqUENTLY ASKED QUESTIONS

 Our programs run from ~75 minutes to ~2.5 hours depending upon the repertoire.
 We generally add this information to the concert’s specific webpage about one month prior to a performance to aid our patrons in their planning.

 Doors open 30-45 minutes prior to each performance for seating.
 The box office at the venue opens 45-60 minutes prior to each concert.
 Seating in the Martin Marietta Center is assigned/reserved.
 At other venues, seating is general admission: first come, first serve.

 For our General Admission concerts, children under 5 years old get in free.
 For ages 5 and up, they will receive a student ticket.
 Contact Samantha or call our office to receive more information about a student ticket for the General Admission concerts.

-For performances at the Duke Energy Center, children under 2 years old get in free.
+For performances at the Martin Marietta Center, children under 2 years old get in free.
 Ages 2 and up will need a ticket.